eikek/county/README.md

      .´|`- `.
     1  2  3  1

 where the leaf nodes have real counters attached.
-Inner nodes are counters that delegate to its children.
-An inner node's value is the sum of its children.
+Inner nodes are composite counters that delegate to its children.
+That means an inner node's value is the sum of its children.
 For the example above

     county("a.b").totalCount

-would return `3` now.
+would return `3`.

 The `County` object allows to retrieve a list of children that names the next nodes in the tree.
 For leaf nodes, the list is empty.

 ## Counter Sets

-Using a glob style path, a counter can be created that consists of other counters in the tree.
+Using a glob style path, a composite counter can be created that consists of other counters in the tree.
 For example:

     county("a.*.1").increment()

 would increment the counters `a.b.1` and `a.c.1`.
 You can use `*` to match any character multiple times or `?` to match exactly one character.
+If the path pattern does not match any nodes, an empty counter is returned that cannot be modified.

 ## Filtering Keys